 "Managed care is just a euphemism for managed denial, which is arbitrarily based on cost considerations and not

 diagnoses or outcomes."
-Edward Stephens, MD, as reported in the July 18, 1997 issue of "Psychiatric News"
+Edward Stephens, MD, "Psychiatric News", July 18, 1997.

 Managed Care - Mismanaged Care

 Managed care advocates would have us believe that it performs a vital service, by holding down the rapidly escalating cost of health care.
 Whether it has done that or not is debatable.
 What is certain is that it has succeeded in destroying a system of health care delivery that, even with all its faults, was once the envy of the world.
 And just exactly who is managing our health care?
 Insurance companies of course.
 And are they uniquely qualified to do that?
 Of course not.
 It’s just another device employed to squeeze every nickel of profit out of the health care system.
 So it's easy to see who is being fleeced and who is doing the fleecing.

 Managed care is nothing more than a fancy term that means someone else besides you will determine what kind and quality of medical care you get, how much of it you get and how long it will take for you to get it.
 And you can bet your life (and one day you may have to) that someone else, will be far less qualified to make such decisions than you and your doctor will be.
 So “mangled care” might be a more apt description.
 At its core is control, the narcotic of every bureaucrat.
 Its result, a loss of personal freedom.
 Important treatment decisions are made by nameless, faceless corporate pencil pushers, none of whom have ever seen or spoken to the patient.